sol080/scmp_climatechange/README.md

 3. Analysis

 The analysis was done exploratively, with three aspects to consider: the volume of media coverage, the content (word-level and topic-level), and the fluctuation over time of these two features.
-Though they are intertwined in the analysis, it is divided into two parts, one focusing on media volume is available [here]() and another part on quantitative content analysis can be found [here]() (both include the source code and visualized results).
+Though they are intertwined in the analysis, it is divided into two parts, one focusing on media volume is available [here](https://github.com/sol080/scmp_climatechange/blob/main/volume_analysis.ipynb) and another part on quantitative content analysis can be found [here](https://github.com/sol080/scmp_climatechange/blob/main/content_analysis.ipynb) (both include the source code for relevant preprocessing, analysis and visualized results).

-For more detailed analysis and discussion, read the manuscript [here]().
+For more detailed analysis and discussion, read the manuscript [here](https://github.com/sol080/scmp_climatechange/blob/main/Anh%20Duong%20Nguyen%20(2024)%20-%20Climate%20change%20media%20discourse%20in%20Hong%20Kong.pdf).